CrazedoutSoft/cornelia/FTP.md

 </code>
 </pre>

->bin/ftp_cornelia
+>bin/ftp_cornelia -bind <mynonlocalip> -port 8821 -anonymous yes

 Cornelia FTP needs a IP for PASV connection.
+Otherwise the PASV IP counld be 127.0.0.1 which<br/>
+non local users can't connect to.<br>
-This can be uptained by using bin/findip.
+Non local IP can be uptained by using <i>bin/findip</i>.

 </body>
 <html>